ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/ftp/filezilla_server.md

     - **Interface only** install will only install the administrative interface, the FileZilla Server service will not be included.
     - **Custom** install allows you to select any of the optional components listed.

-After selecting the desired type of install and click the `Next` button, you will be presented with a window where you can choose a location on your server to store the apllication files.
+After selecting the desired type of install, click the `Next` button and a window where you can choose a location on your server to store the application files will be displayed.

-Once you have entered a location for the FileZilla Server files you will then be presented with the following window
+Once you have entered a location for the FileZilla Server files you will then be presented with the following window:

 ![FTP install Startup](files/filezilla_server/ftpinstall_startup.PNG)